Daemon: basics

 JSON description of items

 The JSON contents can be generated at run time and ‘saved’ for future use by other mKTL calls.
-This is the approach taken by the KTL translation backend, where the JSON is a repackaging of the configuration metadata supplied by KTL API calls; with a JSON-like dictionary in hand, the daemon would have lines like the following in its initialization method:
+This is the approach taken by the KTL protocol translation, where the JSON is a repackaging of the configuration metadata supplied by KTL API calls; with a JSON-like dictionary in hand, the daemon would have lines like the following in its initialization method:

 def __init__(self, *args, **kwargs):